 - We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have travelled, not just of the areas you think may be infested.

 - If bed bugs are found, your pest management professional will explain your options, including the preparation required of you for successful treatment, and schedule an appointment for the treatment.

 - The infested rooms will be aggressively treated with a combination of materials that have been time-tested to be effective against bed bugs.
-We will also treat adjacent rooms to ensure that the bed bugs will not simply hide somewhere else.
+We can also treat adjacent rooms to ensure that the bed bugs will not simply hide somewhere else.

 The Bug Busters USA bed-bug service is designed to guarantee successful eradication and help you and your family prevent future infestations.